Achievable logoAchievable logo

 Starting position:

-• Kneel facing a stability ball, arms extended, hands touching the ball.
+• Kneel facing a stability ball with your arms extended and hands on the ball.

-• Maintain upright posture with a 90° angle at knees and hips.
+• Keep an upright posture with a 90° angle at the knees and hips.

 Ending position:

-• Keep knees and toes on floor, elbows fully extended.
+• Keep your knees and toes on the floor, with elbows fully extended.

-• Extend knees and roll the ball forward until it’s close to the face.
+• Extend your knees and roll the ball forward until it’s close to your face.

 Video from ken whittier on YouTube.